Simona Halep: 2018: French Open champion, Australian Open runner-up

 Halep kept the No. 1 ranking for nearly the entire year, only losing it for four weeks in February.
 She began the season by winning both the singles and doubles titles at the Shenzhen Open.
 This was her first WTA doubles title and came alongside compatriot Irina-Camelia Begu against the top-seeded team of Barbora Krejčíková and Kateřina Siniaková.
-She also defeated Siniakova in the singles final.
+She also defeated Siniaková in the singles final.

 Having not won a match at the Australian Open in three years, Halep made it all the way to her third Grand Slam final.
 During the event, she played two of the ten best matches of the year according to Tennis.com.
 In the third round, Halep defeated Lauren Davis in a three-hour and forty-five minute match that ended 15–13 in the third set.
 She needed to save three match points on her serve at 11–12.
 Halep and Davis tied the Australian Open record for most games played in the women's singles main draw match with 48.
 It was also the third longest women's singles match in Australian Open history.
 The match was ranked as the third-best women's match of the year and seventh-best overall.
 In the semifinals, Halep defeated No. 16 Angelique Kerber in a two-hour and twenty minute match that ended 9–7 in the third set.
 After being broken while having a chance to serve the match at 5–3 in the final set, Halep had two break points for the match on Kerber's serve but could not convert.
 Kerber then broke Halep for a second consecutive service game and had two match points on her own serve, before Halep broke back to level the set at six games each.
 Halep would break Kerber two service games later on her second match point of the game.
 The match was ranked as the best women's match of the year and third best overall.
 Halep faced No. 2 Caroline Wozniacki in the final and lost in another tight three-set match, also losing the No. 1 ranking to Wozniacki.
 Halep reached two more hard court semifinals in the next two months at the Qatar Open and the Indian Wells Open.
 She regained the No. 1 ranking in late February.